Adam Mahrburg

-Adam Mahrburg (6 August 1855 – 13 November 1913) was a Polish philosopher—the outstanding philosophical mind of Poland's Positivist period.
+Adam Mahrburg (6 August 1855 – 13 November 1913) was a Polish Positivist philosopher.

 Life

 Adam Mahrburg was a philosopher and theoretician of knowledge.
 He taught in Warsaw's secret university and published in learned and popular journals.

 He reduced philosophy to the theory of knowledge.
 He regarded science as a tool for ordering and anticipating phenomena and for effective action.
 He was an exponent of determinism.